 Note that the identifier is a Unicode string.
-This is new with chemfp 3.0.
+This was changed in chemfp 3.0.
 Earlier versions returned byte string instead.

 If there is no id/title field then the id will either be None or the empty string, depending on the toolkit and format: